mariagorskikh/bakerymcpserver/README.md

 - `chat`: General conversation with Claude

 ### Tools
-- `BakeryRequest`: Primary interface to send any prompt to the Flour Bakery
+- `InsuranceRequest`: Primary interface to send any prompt to Health Shield Insurance

 ## API Endpoints